ravinggenius/conf_conf/README.md

 ### Advanced

-You can combine with [dotenv](https://www.npmjs.com/package/dotenv) to define values you don't want in source control.
+You can combine with [dotenv](https://www.npmjs.com/package/dotenv) to define values you don't want to keep in source control.

 ```
 # .env